pingcap/docs-cn/ROADMAP.md

 - [x] Improve namespace
   - [x] Different replication policies for different namespaces and tables
-  - [x] Decentralize scheduling table regions
+- [x] Decentralize scheduling table Regions
 - [x] Scheduler supports prioritization to be more controllable
 - [ ] Use machine learning to optimize scheduling

 ## TiSpark: